 To be seen as a strong leader, avoid the B label and influence, women need to navigate the Goldilocks dilemma of too strong or too soft, but never just right.
 There are three aspects that we will cover relating to Executive presence: Communication, Appearance and Gravitas.
 We will then put a necessary spin on these to account for Gender Bias.
 Why are there so few women at the big tables.
 How do you get to the table, make an impact and stay there?

-How Cognitive Biases and Heuristics Can Affect Negotiation
+Part 1: How Cognitive Biases and Heuristics Can Affect Negotiation by Stacie Hausner

 The California Law Revision Commission issued a Tentative Recommendation in June 2017 to create an exception to mediation confidentiality that would allow mediation participants to use what occurred in a mediation context in a legal malpractice action, a state bar disciplinary proceeding or in an arbitration for attorneys’ fees under the State Bar Act.
 If enacted by the Legislature, this new proposed Evidence Code section 1120.5 will be a radical change in California’s law on mediation confidentiality.
 The proposed workshop will provide the history and background of the more than four year CLRC study, its recommendations, their pros and cons and the ethical implications for both attorneys and mediators of the proposed legislation.